 Phoenix Group Homes was established in 1966 by a group of local mental health professionals, led by Dr Richard Fox, who was the Consultant Psychiatrist at Severalls Hospital.
 Mr Al Adams, who was the Area Psychiatric Social Worker for North East Essex became the charity’s first Hon Secretary in October 1966, and a grant from the Gulbenkian Foundation played a crucial part in establishing the charity as a viable concern.
 Janet Jacklin was appointed as the charity’s own dedicated Social Worker, who took on the role of Hon Secretary from 1971 to 1997 when she stepped down, and Colin Biggins was elected as Hon Secretary.

 The charity was a pioneer in the field of care in the community - a new concept back then - and set up group accommodation, which enabled people who had been institutionalised in psychiatric units, to move from long-stay institutions into homes of their own.
 Our innovative work ensured that Phoenix Group Homes became recognised both nationally and internationally.

-In 1974, the charity extended its remit to include people with learning disabilities, who until then had been housed in specialised learning disabilities hospitals, whilst working closely with Dr Robert McKibben, Consultant Psychiatrist at Turner Village and his rehabilitation team.
+In 1974, the charity extended its remit to include people with mild learning disabilities, who until then had been housed in specialised learning disabilities hospitals, whilst working closely with Dr Robert McKibben, Consultant Psychiatrist at Turner Village and his rehabilitation team.